ankschoubey/old-blog/_posts/2022-01-26-time-assets-liabilities.md

 Most time-liabilities snap our attention and lead us to care about wrong things.
 Therefore, time-assets help us course correct.
 Therefore, time management is closely linked to attention management.

+Most time assets are generatlly slower and more stuctured which is why they are usually avoided.
+Time liabilities on the other hand feel easy to get started with so they are done more.
+So, one needs to make it easy to get started on time-assets and harder to get started on time-liabilities.

 Some of the most impactful time-assets and liabilities are:

 | Time-Assets                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             | Time Liabilities                                                                                                                                         |